 You will submit the CSR file to your CA and keep the private key file.
 Once your CA has approved your CSR they will issue you a signed public certificate file.
-This signed public certificate file from your CA and the private key file, created during your certificate signing request, together represent your server public and private key pair.
+This signed public certificate file from your CA and the private key file, created during your certificate signing request, together represent your server's public and private key pair.

 The CA will usually provide several different format options for the signed public certificate.
 The preferred format is a PEM-formatted certificate (the same format Apache web server uses).
 PEM is also called a Base64 encoded DER certificate.
 You can tell if a certificate is in this format by opening it in a text editor, and looking for the beginning and ending lines “—–BEGIN CERTIFICATE—–” and “—–END CERTIFICATE—–“.

 Assigning your Certificate and Private Key in Cerberus FTP Server

-The final step involves assigning the signed public certificate file and private key file as your public key pair in the Security page of the Server Manager.
+The final step involves assigning the signed public certificate file and private key file as your public key pair on the Security page of the Server Manager.

 - Select Server Manager from the main menu.

 - Select the Security tab.